Skip to content Skip to footer

 Anonymous-to-known: prioritizing reader authentification across platforms

-With the urgent need to maintain a direct link with our audiences, the organization has realized the importance of leveraging content consumption on owned web and apps spaces.
+With the urgent need to maintain a direct link with our audiences, the has realized the importance of leveraging content consumption on owned web and apps spaces.

 At the time of writing, Radio-Canada has just passed the milestone of 2.6 million citizen accounts, representing an unrivalled digital asset and enabling the organization to maintain a privileged and direct link with its audiences, without intermediaries.